Marian McPartland: Death and legacy

 DownBeat honored McPartland with a Lifetime Achievement Award in 1994.

 McPartland was awarded a Grammy in 2004, a Trustees' Lifetime Achievement Award, for her work as an educator, writer, and host of NPR Radio's long-running Marian McPartland's Piano Jazz.
-Although a master at adapting to her guest's musical styles and having a well-known affinity for beautiful and harmonically-rich ballads, she also recorded many tunes of her own.
+Although a master at adapting to her guest's musical styles and having a well-known affinity for beautiful and harmonically rich ballads, she also recorded many tunes of her own.
 Her compositions included "Ambiance", "There'll Be Other Times", "With You in Mind", "Twilight World", and "In the Days of Our Love".

 Just before her 90th birthday, McPartland composed and performed a symphonic piece, A Portrait of Rachel Carson, to mark the centennial of the environmental pioneer.

 McPartland was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours, "For services to jazz and to aspiring young musicians in the USA".

 McPartland's encyclopaedic knowledge of jazz standards, highly musical ear, involvement in over 60 years of evolving jazz styles, and rich experience blending with radio guests led to a musical style that was described as "flexible and complex, and almost impossible to pigeonhole."
 She was known as a harmonically and rhythmically complex and inventive improviser.
 "She was never content to be in one place, and always kept improving.
 She has great ears and great harmonics.
 Because of her ear, she can go into two or three different keys in a tune and shift with no problem."

 McPartland was also a synesthete, associating different musical keys with colours, stating that "The key of D is daffodil yellow, B major is maroon, and B flat is blue."

-McPartland died on 20 August 2013 of natural causes in her home in Port Washington, New York.
-She was 95 years old.
+McPartland died at her home in Port Washington, New York on 20 August 2013.
+She was 95.